Milton War Memorial

 DAVIS K.C.
 CNR Kenneth Cameron Davis

 SEYMOUR E.J.
 PVT.
-Addition Name found amongst the D’s
+Addition Name located amongst the D’s

 DUFFY T.J.S.
 PVT.
 Thomas Joseph Stanley Duffy